top of page

 Seagreen Community Benefit Fund

-The Seagreen Community Benefit Fund has been established to benefit communities located in parts of Dundee and Angus who have some impact from construction of the project.
-A total of £1.8m will be invested in local projects over the next few years.
+The Seagreen Community Benefit Fund was established to benefit communities located in parts of Dundee and Angus who had some impact from construction of the project.
+A total of £1.8m will be invested in local projects.

-The areas of benefit have been identified and includes the following local community council areas:
+The areas of benefit were identified and included the following local community council areas:

 • Carnoustie